Buster Douglas: Undisputed heavyweight champion

-Tyson came out aggressively in the dramatic ninth round and continued his attempts to end the fight with one big punch hoping that Douglas was still hurt from the eighth round knockdown.
-Both men traded punches before Douglas connected on a multi-punch combination that staggered Tyson back to the ropes.
-With Tyson hurt along the ropes Douglas unleashed a vicious attack to try to finish off a dazed Tyson but, amazingly, Tyson withstood the punishment and barely survived the ninth round.
-In the tenth round, the severe punishment Douglas had inflicted on Tyson finally began to take its toll on the champion.
+Tyson came out aggressively in the ninth round and continued his attempts to end the fight with one big punch, hoping Douglas was still hurt from the eighth-round knockdown.
+Both men traded punches before Douglas landed a combination that staggered Tyson back to the ropes.
+With Tyson hurt and dazed, Douglas unleashed a vicious attack to try to finish him off but, amazingly, Tyson withstood the barrage and barely survived the round.

+In the tenth round, the damage Douglas had inflicted upon Tyson finally began to take its toll on the champion.
 Douglas dominated the round from the outset.
-While setting Tyson up with his jab Douglas scored a huge uppercut that snapped Tyson's head upward.
-He followed with a rapid four-punch combination to the head, and knocked Tyson down for the first time in his career.
-Tyson struggled to his knees and picked up his mouthpiece lying on the mat next to him.
-He awkwardly attempted to place it back into his mouth.
-The image of Tyson with the mouthpiece hanging crookedly from his lips would become an enduring image from the fight.
-He was unable to beat the referee's count, and Douglas was the new world heavyweight champion.
+While setting Tyson up with his jab, Douglas scored a huge uppercut that snapped Tyson's head upward.
+He followed with a rapid four-punch combination to the head, knocking Tyson down for the first time in the champion's career.
+Tyson struggled to his knees and picked up his mouthpiece, which was lying on the mat next to him.
+He awkwardly tried to place it back into his mouth.
+The image of Tyson's mouthpiece hanging crookedly from his lips would become an enduring image from the fight.
+He was unable to beat the referee's ten-count, and Douglas was the new world heavyweight champion.

 As Douglas said in an interview years later, “I thought Tyson was getting up until I had seen him looking for that mouth piece and then I knew that he was really hurt.
 So anytime you know you only got ten seconds to get up so you aren’t going to worry about anything but just getting up first.
 So when I had seen him looking around for that mouth piece I knew he was really hurt.”

 Douglas's joy over the victory soon turned to confusion and anger as manager John Johnson informed him in the dressing room that Tyson and Don King were lodging an official protest about the referee's knockdown count in the eighth round.
 A week later, during a television interview, Douglas said that the protest and the post-fight confusion ruined what should have been the best time of his life.